 When your baby's around 6 weeks old, you’ll be asked to see your GP.
 All mums and babies have this 6-week check.

-It helps make sure you’re both healthy and any problems are picked up early.
+It helps make sure you’re both healthy and any issues are picked up early.
 You can ask any questions and to talk about how you’re feeling.